 This is directly from the Amazon Mechanical Turk site: “Amazon Mechanical Turk (MTurk) is a crowdsourcing marketplace that makes it easier for individuals and businesses to outsource their processes and jobs to a distributed workforce who can perform these tasks virtually.”
-The types of jobs available on MTurk (as it’s known) are things like competing surveys, transcription and photo identification.
+The types of jobs available on MTurk (as it’s known) are things like completing surveys, transcription, and photo identification.
 I’ve used Amazon Mechanical Turk in the past and I found it to take too long to find jobs that would work for me.
 Also, the pay is usually just pennies per task and therefore doesn’t add up to much for the time you put in.
 However, some people seem to make it work and do well with it.
 Click here to go to Amazon Mechanical Turk.

 This is another site that has micro jobs, similar to Amazon’s MTurk.
-As someone who joins Clickworker, you would be able to do tasks such as cop editing, filling out surveys, web research, proofreading and other small tasks.
+As someone who joins Clickworker, you would be able to do tasks such as copy editing, filling out surveys, web research, proofreading, and other small tasks.
 The benefits, as with MTurk, is that you pick and choose the jobs you want and you can work when you want.
 It’s up to you.
 Click here to go to Clickworker.

 There are a few different jobs you can do working from home for Lionbridge.
 They have jobs for Ad Assessors, Internet Search Reviewers and Raters.
-Ad Assessors review content of search engine results.
+Ad Assessors review the content of search engine results.
 Internet Search Reviewers look at websites.
-Raters analyze and provide feedback on text, web pages, images and other information for search engines.
+Raters analyze and provide feedback on text, web pages, images, and other information for search engines.
 I was once a Rater for Lionbridge.
 It was a decent job.
 I had to work at least 10 hours, and I could work up to 20.
 It was just really boring.
 Click here to apply at Lionbridge.

 Appen (used to be Leapforce) is another site that has some work from home positions that are flexible and can fit any lifestyle.
-You can work as a Rater (similar to Lionbridge), complete micro tasks (similar to MTurk) or grab a language job.
+You can work as a Rater (similar to Lionbridge), complete micro-tasks (similar to MTurk), or grab a language job.
 Click here to go to Appen.

 41. Google Ads Quality Rater